What is it?

-The IP flow monitoring on the input flows includes packet loss, duplicated packets, packet delay variation, Ethernet interface ignored packets and Ethernet interface ignored multicast.
+The IP flow monitoring on the input flows includes network error, packet loss, duplicated packets, packet delay variation, Ethernet interface ignored packets and Ethernet interface ignored multicast.

 14 built-in test patterns can also help with fault finding.

 All control is done remotely.
-The remote control and monitoring options for the M-GWIPIP-6 app running on the MARBLE-V1 media processor include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, the SBB-4 smart button box, SNMP and the VisionWeb web browser control.
+The remote control and monitoring options for the M-GWIPIP-6 app running on the MARBLE-V1 media processor include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, the SBB-4 smart button box, SNMP, our ASCII and JSON protocols and the VisionWeb web browser control.
 Try the M-GWIPIP-6 VisionWeb demo...